deepaucksharma/qualtrics-new-relic-nps-poc/docs/troubleshooting.md

 2. Increase the delay before checking for sessionId (currently 500ms)
 3. Check browser console for errors
 4. Verify that sessionStorage is enabled in the browser
+5. Try using the fallback mechanism by clicking directly on "Loading..."

 #### User ID Not Being Set